kuankuan2007/particles.js/README.md

 ## particles.js

-**Warning**, this file has been modified by the author himself to be compatible with strict mode and the modular Es Module this behavior (MIT) https://opensource.org/license/mit/ and follow the original open source licenses have been granted to modify (modify) right, see https://github.com/kuankuan2007/particles.js/tree/kuankuan2007 for repositorie
+**Warning**, it has been modified by the author himself to be compatible with strict mode and the modular Es Module this behavior (MIT) https://opensource.org/license/mit/ and follow the original open source licenses have been granted to modify (modify) right, see https://github.com/kuankuan2007/particles.js/tree/kuankuan2007 for repositorie